 Triaxial Load Frames are used to determine shear strength tests, (stress-strain relationships) performed in geotechnical testing labs.
 Soil specimens for triaxial tests are mounted in test cells which will be pressurized using fluid to replicate confining pressures typically found in the field.

-Triaxial test cells are placed in a load frame where loads will be applied axially to determine the stress-strain relationships which ultimately provide information about the samples shear resistance, strength, and cohesion.
+Triaxial test cells are placed in a load frame where loads will be applied axially to determine the stress-strain relationships, which ultimately provide information about the sample's shear resistance, strength, and cohesion.
 These values are critical in the prediction of slope stability and structural foundation behavior.

 Click the Comparison Table above to enlarge, print, or download.
 The table indicates force capacity and strain rate for common geotechnical testing applications.

 These heavy-duty units have a sturdy 14-gauge painted steel enclosure with an 11.9x37.3in (302x947mm) WxH frame opening and 8in (203mm) platen diameter.
 Adjustable nuts on 1.25in (32mm) diameter coarse-threaded rods allow quick adjustments of the horizontal crosshead height.

 Data Acquisition Software is available for automatic recordings of axial load and deformation data of UU, CU, CD, or unconfined soil samples.
 Pore pressure values can also be recorded or manually entered with a Pore Pressure Transducer and Digital Readout.